julisunkan/cardbaby/replit.md

 ## How to Use

 ### Generate an ID Card
-1. Fill the form on the homepage with:
+1. **Fill the form** on the homepage - as you type, the **Live Preview** on the right updates in real-time
+2. Enter required details:
    - Full name
    - Date of birth
    - Unique ID number
    - Organization
    - Address
    - Issue and expiry dates
-   - Optional: signature, theme, photo upload
+3. Optional: Add signature, select theme, upload photo
-2. Select card template
+4. Select card template from dropdown
-3. Click "Generate Card"
+5. Click **Generate Card**
-4. Download as PNG or PDF
+6. Download as PNG or PDF
+7. Click **Generate Another** to create more cards

 ### Verify a Card
 - Use QR code on the card or navigate to `/verify/<id_number>`